 Google Ads is already very popular in the B2C sector.
-Many B2B companies still believe that Google Ads doesn’t work and focus on other tactics.
+However, many B2B companies still believe that Google Ads doesn’t work and focus on other tactics.

-Therefore, it is also urgently necessary for companies in the B2B sector to be present in search engines.
-In addition to search engine optimization (SEO), search engine advertising can also be a profitable marketing measure.
-In this article, you will learn how to integrate a Google Ads campaign into your B2B online marketing strategy successfully.
+Therefore, it is also necessary for companies in the B2B sector to be present in search engines.
+In addition to search engine optimization (SEO), search engine advertising can also be a good marketing measure.
+This article will show you how to successfully integrate a Google Ads campaign into your B2B online marketing strategy.

 B2B Online Marketing Specifics